TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CreatePlugins.rst

 #.
 With the Extbase framework using :php:`configurePlugin()` in the file
     :file:`ext_localconf.php` and :php:`registerPlugin()` in the file
     :file:`Configuration/TCA/Overrides/tt_content.php`
 #.
-Create a plugin using Core functionality and a custom controller
+Create a plugin using Core functionality (without Extbase) and a custom controller

 Generally speaking, if you already use **Extbase**, it is good practice to create your plugins using the Extbase framework.
 This also involves: